Hamdi-Benamer/MarketHub/README.md

+Note: This project is a collaboration between Hamdi and Karim.
 Note: Currently the backened deployment is on pause due to usage limits.
 Thus meaning it will not function as intended.
 Feel free to explore the code

 # MarketHub